 Ben’s In the News

-During the month of October — National Breast Cancer Awareness Month — Ben’s customers who ordered the company’s famous Matzo Ball Soup had the opportunity to purchase a Pink Matzo Ball for an additional charge.
-For each Pink Matzo Ball that was purchased, $1 was donated to The Angel Fund.
+GREENVALE, NEW YORK — During the month of October — National Breast Cancer Awareness Month — customers who order Ben’s Kosher Delicatessen Restaurant & Caterers’ famous Matzo Ball Soup will have the opportunity to upgrade to a Pink Matzo Ball for an additional $1 charge through the company’s Second Annual “Cancer Ain’t Kosher” Fundraiser.
+The total proceeds will be donated to Winthrop-University Hospital’s Breast Health Center’s “The Angel Fund.”
 This committee-run organization is committed to raising funds in support of Breast Cancer research.

 Launched by the National Breast Cancer Foundation, National Breast Cancer Awareness Month is an annual campaign held during the month of October to increase awareness of the disease and urge those to make a plan to detect the disease in its early stages and encourage others to do the same.
 According to the organization, breast cancer affects one out of every eight women in their lifetime.

 Spoon University listed our matzo ball soup as one of the quintessential Long Island specialties to eat before you die.
 "Our matzoh game is strong," the article comments.
 "We don't mess around."